QCD: Restoration of Chiral Symmetry and Deconfinement for Large N_f: Chiral phase transition picture from Schwinger-Dyson and Lattice gluon propagators

-We can now employ the gap equation to provide quantitative details of chiral symmetry breaking in terms of the quark mass function for an increasing number of light quarks.
-We take the effective coupling $g_{\rm eff}$ to be independent of $N_f$ which is justified by the results of~\cite{Ayala:2012} (see Eq.(5.2)) which suggest that an effective coupling can be constructed such that there is an absence of any flavor dependence in the infrared region, more precisely starting from $q^2 \lesssim 1$ GeV$^2$.
+In the following, we mostly discuss the results obtained by employing the linear law and state the effect of exponential extrapolation afterwards.
+We take the effective coupling $g_{\rm eff}(q^2)$ to be independent of $N_f$ which is justified by the results of~\cite{Ayala:2012} (see Eq.(5.2)) which suggest that an effective coupling can be constructed such that there is an absence of any flavor dependence in the infrared region, more precisely starting from $q^2 \lesssim 1$ GeV$^2$.

 Note that we have not considered the flavor dependence which would arise from the quark-gluon vertex.
 No explicit handle on this dependence is available at the moment.
-Within the abelian theory of QED, restrictions imposed by the all order multiplicative renormalizability of the photon propagator may provide a handle on the transverse part of the electron-photon vertex, see the last reference in~\cite{Vertex:All}.
+Within the Abelian theory of QED, restrictions imposed by the all order multiplicative renormalizability of the photon propagator may provide a handle on the transverse part of the electron-photon vertex, see the last reference in~\cite{Vertex:All}.
 A consequent non perturbative construction of such a vertex with imprints of the massless charged fermion flavors and its subsequent extension to QCD is still not available.

-Once the quark mass function is available for varying light quark flavors, one can investigate any of the interrelated order parameters, namely, the Euclidean pole mass defined as $m_{\rm dyn}^2 + M^2(p^2= m_{\rm dyn}^2)= 0$, the quark-antiquark condensate which is obtained from the trace of the quark propagator or the pion leptonic decay constant $f_{\pi}$ defined through the Pagel-Stokar equation~\cite{Pagel:1979}, or through considering the residue at the pion pole of the meson propagator.
+Once the quark mass function is available for varying light quark flavors (see Fig.~\ref{fig:quarkmass} for the linear case), one can investigate any of the interrelated order parameters, namely, the Euclidean pole mass defined as $m_{\rm dyn}^2 + M^2(p^2= m_{\rm dyn}^2)= 0$, the quark-antiquark condensate which is obtained from the trace of the quark propagator or the pion leptonic decay constant $f_{\pi}$ defined through the Pagel-Stokar equation~\cite{Pagel:1979}, or through considering the residue at the pion pole of the meson propagator.
 Each of these quantities involves the quark wave-function renormalization, the mass function and/or its derivatives and is hence calculable from the solution for the full quark propagator.
 Moreover, these order parameters can help locate the critical number of flavors above which chiral symmetry is restored.
-We choose to present the Euclidean pole mass of the quark, shown in Fig.~\ref{fig:polemass}.
-At a critical value of about $N_f^c \approx 8$, chiral symmetry breaking ceases to exist.
-The phase transition appears second order, described by the following mean field behavior (shown by the solid line in Fig.~\ref{fig:polemass})~: \bea m_{\rm dyn} \thicksim \sqrt{N_f^{c_2} - N_f} \;. \eea